 1) China’s consumers desire quality, International Products

 China is renowned for counterfeit and fake products which actually works to the advantage of UK business.
-In a market where domestic goods are typically of a poorer quality, being a ‘foreign brand’ has become a byword for authenticity and quality in the eyes of the average Chinese consumer.
+In a market where domestic goods are typical of poorer quality, being a ‘foreign brand’ has become a byword for authenticity and quality in the eyes of the average Chinese consumer.

 There is now a strong backlash against fakery from the growing middle class who are prepared to pay a premium for genuine goods.
 This helps explain the success of Alibaba’s Tmall Global platform which is perceived as the most trustworthy online store in the Middle Kingdom.

-UK brands need to use the issue with counterfeit goods to their advantage, it is inevitable that large brands will be faked but this doesn’t outweigh the growing market for the real deal, the costs of fakery for brands is far less than the benefits reaped by the premium price consumers are prepared to pay for the genuine article.
+UK brands need to use the issue of counterfeit goods to their advantage, it is inevitable that large brands will be faked but this doesn’t outweigh the growing market for the real deal, the costs of fakery for brands are far less than the benefits reaped by the premium price consumers are prepared to pay for the genuine article.

 2) Chinese Students and UK Universities

-This is the largest market, with education a number one priority for Chinese families.
-Currently the largest number of foreign students in the UK are Chinese and with growing levels of wealth this number is set to increase.
-In 2015 there were 90,000 Chinese students at UK establishments.
+This is the largest market, with education as a priority for Chinese families.
+Currently, the largest number of foreign students in the UK are Chinese and with growing levels of wealth this number is set to increase.
+In 2015 there were 90,000 Chinese students in UK establishments.
 The country is renowned in China for quality education and with a growing emphasis on learning English from a young age studying with native English speakers is highly valued.